jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 code for this example is also [on Github](https://github.com/jehoz/propnet/blob/master/examples/Tiles.hs).
 If any of this seemed cool to you, you can download the library and play around with it yourself.
-I've tried to document everything inside the library source code as well, so you can get a better understanding of how everything works under the hood.
+I've tried to document everything inside the library source code, but feel free to get in touch and chastise me if anything doesn't make sense.